What is SAGE Table?

 How can I get involved?

 Become an ambassador for SAGE Table in your community and help us to ensure that no one is left out.
 When you encourage individuals and organizations in your area to participate, you help us reach those in our community who might be the most isolated.
-You can find resources to support your recruitment here.

-Post a video on social media that tells us why YOU are hosting or going to a SAGE Table.
+- Post a video on social media that tells us why YOU are hosting or going to a SAGE Table.
 When you use the tag #SAGEtable on a public post, we’ll feature it on our website.
-It’s quick and easy to do on your phone, and it needn’t to be long (10-90 seconds is perfect)!
+It’s quick and easy to do on your phone, and it needn’t be long (10-90 seconds is perfect)!

 Can I participate anywhere?